 Diversity & Equity

-The DFF is part of the large-scale model program 360° – Fund for Cultures of the New Urban Society of the Federal Cultural Foundation, which supports 39 cultural institutions nationwide in opening up interculturally and reaching out to people who have not been reached before.
-In order to achieve this goal, an outreach manager and a diversity manager have been working as 360° agents at the DFF since June 2019.
+The DFF is part of the large-scale model program 360° – Fund for New City Cultures of the Federal Cultural Foundation, which supports 39 cultural institutions nationwide in opening up interculturally and reaching out to people that have typically not been addressed in the past.
+To achieve this goal, an outreach manager and a diversity manager have been working as 360° agents at the DFF since June 2019.

-Employees from all departments at the DFF work in regular working groups on diversity and inclusion issues; receive training on staffing, discrimination, LGBTIQ, anti-bias, racism, plain language, and framing; and expand the house’s programming with online exhibitions, film series, and workshops.
+Staff members from all departments of the DFF work in regular meetings on topics related to diversity, inclusion and equity, further their understanding with regard to human resources, discrimination, LGBTIQ, anti-bias, racism, plain language and framing, and expand the program of the house with online exhibitions, film series and workshops.

 Logo 360° Kulturstiftung des Bundes